jychen1111/jychen1111.github.io/_pages/home.md

 ### Topics
 Specifically, the research topics I am interested in include:
 - AIGC effects on Chinese journalism and socio-politics;
-- Public understanding of science and technology;
+- Public response and understanding of science and technology;
-- The antecedents and consequences of human-AI (non-)relationships.
+- The antecedents and consequences of human-AI (non-)relationships;
+- Life and death in the age of digital technology.

 ------